acamaras0/Birdnest-Project/README.md

 *Unfortunately some enthusiasts have been a little too curious about this elusive bird species, flying their drones very close to the nest for rare photos and bothering the birds in the process.*
 *To preserve the nesting peace, authorities have declared the area within 100 meters of the nest a no drone zone (NDZ).*

-**Birdy** is a drone surveillance website, that displays the contact informations and the drone informations of all the pilots that entered the NDZ
+**Birdy** is a drone surveillance website, that displays the contact informations and the drone informations of all the pilots that entered the NDZ.
+The information is updated every 2 seconds and is kept for 10 minutes.

 ### Stack